 Growing Popularity & The "LL" Mark

-With a history dating back more than 239 years it is inevitable that many myths and legends about Kinahans whiskey steeped into storytelling.
+With a history dating back generations it is inevitable that many myths and legends about Kinahans whiskey steeped into storytelling.
 But the origins of the L.L. mark have been well documented.

 In 1807, the Lord Lieutenant of Ireland (the head of state), Charles Lennox, was so impressed with the whiskeys made by Kinahans that he ordered all stocks at the Kinahans Dublin vaults to be taken exclusively for his private use, marking each cask with “L.L.”.
 The news, which were highly advertised, led to Kinahans becoming one of the most sought after whiskeys both, domestically and in neighbouring countries.